-I think the contrasting black on white part of the nose and the straight dark line going down from the nose look very nice.
+I think the contrasting black on the white part of the nose and the straight dark line going down from the nose look very nice.
 Personally, the only thing I would change about this otherwise fantastic cat face is the red lipstick—it simply doesn't go with the rest.
 But the cat face itself is designed and painted very well.

-Multi-Colored Face Paint with Light Foundation
+Multi-Colored Face Paint With Light Foundation